Manufacturing sales up seven per cent in July

 Economists had expected an increase of 8.7 per cent for July, according to financial markets data firm Refinitiv.

-Sales in the transportation equipment industry rose by 24.1 per cent in July, boosted by a 32.9 per cent gain in motor vehicle sales.
+Sales in the transportation equipment industry rose by 24.1 per cent in July, boosted by a 32.9 per cent gain in motor vehicle sales as auto manufacturers shortened or skipped their summer shutdowns this year.
 Sales of motor vehicle parts rose 38.9 per cent.

+Higher prices and volumes helped petroleum and coal product sales climb 13 per cent in July, however they were down 39.4 per cent year-over-year.
+The plastic and rubber product industry sales rose 15.1 per cent.

+Food sales fell 1.7 per cent in July due to lower seafood sales.

 Manufacturing sales in constant dollars rose 6.1 per cent.